ZikaiO/Useful-Tools/README.md

 # Useful-Tools
-This file contains some useful tools.
+This file contains some useful notes.